 Hair, eyelashes, and eyebrows: benefits of phytokeratin?

-- A closer look at keratin in hair, eyelashes, and eyebrows
+- A closer look at the keratin found in hair, eyelashes, and eyebrows

-- Phytokeratin, a plant-based active ingredient for hair, eyelash, and eyebrow care?
+- Phytokeratin, a plant-based active ingredient of interest for caring for hair, eyelashes, and eyebrows?

 - Sources